RiwajRopakheti/Sojhai-Website-Automation-Testing/README.md

 The Page Object Model is a design pattern for creating reusable and maintainable tests.
 This project is structured to encourage the use of a POM, where you create separate classes for each page of your website, encapsulating page elements and their interactions.

+Performance/Load Testing Tools used:

+Downloaded JMeter from official Apache Website
+Add Blazemeter Extension from Chrome Extensions in Chrome Browser.